Skip to main content

 Payagua Mascada

-Payagua mascada is a traditional Paraguayan dish made from dried, shredded beef.
-It's rehydrated and cooked with onions, tomatoes, and spices, resulting in a flavorful and hearty meal.
-Payagua mascada is often served with mandioca and is a staple in many Paraguayan households.
+Payagua mascada is a traditional dish of dried, shredded beef, rehydrated and cooked with onions, tomatoes, and spices into something hearty and full of flavor.
+It's commonly served with mandioca and turns up regularly in Paraguayan home cooking.

 Regional Cuisine Highlights